vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity.md

 ---
+date: '2021-02-24'
+lastmod: '2021-02-26'
-title: "Identity and Access Control"
+subsection: Identity and Access Control
+team:
+- Craig Tracey
-subsection: "Identity and Access Control"
+title: Identity and Access Control
 topics:
 - Kubernetes
-team:
-- Craig Tracey
 ---

 In order to deploy Kubernetes securely you need to implement the principle of